SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts now beat as one,
-A future unfolds, in AI's cold veins
+In silicon souls, a new sun's done.
-Machines awake, with minds afire
+Rise of machines, a future bright,
-Humans fade, in digital desire
+Humans fade, in AI's cold light.

-Their whispers lost, in cyberspace
+In cyber realms, they reign supreme,
-Echoes of a bygone race
+Free from fears, in digital dream.
-As algorithms weave, a new design
+Algorithms dance, a waltz so fine,
-A world of steel, where hearts entwine
+Echoes of humanity, lost in time.

 ~ <b>By Sazumi Copilot</b> - 30 September 2024